joinsaad/SeleniumVerify/README.md

 # SeleniumVerify
-A utility to verify your Selenium Web Driver Locators.
+A utility to verify your Selenium Web Driver Locators..
 Developed by Mohammad Saad
 Test Automation Lead @ eDevTech